Learn Whisky Online Free AI-Powered Lessons & Certification Prep

 How long does it take to learn about Scotch whisky?

 It depends on the depth of knowledge you want to achieve.
-DramMaster offers 77 lessons across 3 tiers: Novice to Enthusiast (25 lessons), Enthusiast to Connoisseur (26 lessons), and Connoisseur to Expert (26 lessons).
-Most learners can complete a tier in 4-8 weeks at their own pace, making the full journey from beginner to expert possible in 3-6 months.
+DramMaster offers 130 lessons across 3 tiers: Novice (28 lessons), Enthusiast (76 lessons), and Expert (26 lessons).
+Most learners can complete a tier in 4-8 weeks at their own pace, making the full journey from beginner to expert possible in 4-8 months.

 What are the main Scotch whisky regions?